-This blog post explores the state of data streaming for the energy and utilities industry in 2023.
+This blog post explores the state of data streaming for the energy and utilities industry.
 The evolution of utility infrastructure, energy distribution, customer services, and new business models requires real-time end-to-end visibility, reliable and intuitive B2B and B2C communication, and integration with pioneering technologies like 5G for low latency or augmented reality for innovation.
 Data streaming allows integrating and correlating data in real-time at any scale to improve most workloads in the energy sector.

 I look at trends in the utilities sector to explore how data streaming helps as a business enabler, including customer stories from SunPower, 50hertz, Powerledger, and more.
 A complete slide deck and on-demand video recording are included.